-То tal
+Total

 Per Without Over- With Over-

 Share Allotment Option Allotment Option

 Public offering price \$ \$ \$

 Underwriting discounts \$ \$ \$

 Proceeds, before expenses, to us \$ \$ \$

-We estimate that the total expenses of the offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding underwriting discounts, will be approximately \$, all of which are payable by us.
-This figure includes an expense allowance of \$50,000 for accountable expenses and \$200,000 for non-accountable expenses that we have agreed to pay the Representative for reimbursement of its expenses related to this offering.
-We have paid an advance of \$50,000 to the Representative applicable to the accountable expenses, which will be returned to us to the extent such accountable expenses are not actually incurred in accordance with FINRA Rule 5110(f)(2)(C).
+We estimate that the total expenses of the offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding underwriting discounts, will be approximately \$ , all of which are payable by us.
+This figure includes a non-accountable expense allowance we have agreed to pay the Representative for reimbursement of its expenses related to the offering equal to \$250,000.
+We have paid an expense deposit of \$50,000 to the Representative for out-of-pocket-accountable expenses equal to the difference between the total and non-accountable expense amounts, which will be returned to us to the extent such out-of-pocket accountable expenses are not actually incurred in accordance with FINRA Rule 5110(f)(2)(C).